-Homeschooling can sometimes be criticized for limiting social interactions, but mass media can help bridge this gap.
+Homeschooling is sometimes be criticized for limiting social interactions, but mass media can help bridge this gap.
 Television programs, online communities, and social media platforms can connect homeschooling students with peers who share similar interests and educational experiences.
-Virtual communities can provide a sense of belonging and socialization opportunities.
-Based on influence on socialization, this study was informed by a respondent that, mass media exposes homeschooling students to a wide range of perspectives, cultures, and societal issues beyond their immediate surroundings.
+Virtual communities can provide a sense of belonging and socialization opportunities (Cooper and Sureau 2007).
+Based on influence on socialization, this study established that, mass media exposes homeschooling students to a wide range of perspectives, cultures, and societal issues beyond their immediate surroundings.
 This exposure enhances socialization by providing students with opportunities to learn about different ways of life, traditions, and belief systems.
-He further added that, it fosters empathy, understanding, and appreciation for diverse cultures and encourages students to become more globally aware citizens.
-42
+The study further revealed that, exposure to mass media fosters empathy, understanding, and appreciation for diverse cultures and encourages home schooling students to become more globally aware citizens (Oral interview, 6/4/2023).